A Gest of Robyn Hode: Historical analysis

-Modern historical analysis of the internal historical evidence contained within Gest began in 1961 with Maurice Keen's The Outlaws of Medieval Legend, which compared the historical background of the Robin Hood ballads with other legendary and historical outlaw figures.
+Maurice Keen wrote The Outlaws of Medieval Legend in 1961, which compared the historical background of the Robin Hood ballads with other legendary and historical outlaw figures.
 Over the next four decades, various historians contributed to the debate on which historical periods are depicted in the Robin Hood ballads.

-In 1968, D C Fowler, published A Literary History of the Popular Ballad as a modern update to Child's Ballads.
-He criticized Child's arrangement of the Robin Hood ballads; asserting that it encouraged their study without respect to their historical context, and that they were "admired in isolation".
-Following in Fowler's footsteps, this section focuses on the historical background of Gest and the earliest Robin Hood tales.
-Most of the Child Robin Hood ballads were composed later (some as late as the 17th century), and therefore are not relevant to this historical discussion.
+In 1968, D C Fowler published A Literary History of the Popular Ballad as a modern update to Child's Ballads.
+He focused on the historical background of Gest and the earliest Robin Hood tales.
+Many of the Child Robin Hood ballads were composed later, some as late as the 17th century, and are not relevant to explorations of the 14th–16th century versions of the Robin Hood legend.

-The linguistic analysis shows that Gest was compiled c.
+The linguistic analysis suggests that Gest was probably compiled c.
 1450–1475.
-The literary analysis shows that the component tales were written down prior to 1450 from earlier oral forms which no longer exist.
-This section looks at the external (actual) historical evidence from the 14th and 15th centuries (political and military events; Medieval Warm Period to Little Ice Age abrupt climate change events; recurring famines, livestock pestilences, and diseases; and resulting social changes) and compares it to the internal historical evidence of Gest (Robin's yeoman status as compared to other yeomen in the tales; which King Edward is referred to; references to changing feudal practices and the abuses of Late Medieval England; and the probable early audiences).
+The literary analysis suggests that the component tales were written down prior to 1450 from earlier oral forms which no longer exist.
+Various linkages can be made between historical events and evidence from the 14th and 15th centuries and the society portrayed within the internal bounds of Gest, such as Robin's yeoman status as compared to other yeomen in the tales; which King Edward is referred to; references to changing feudal practices and the abuses of late medieval England; and the probable early audiences.